Deluxe Peru Adventure with IVS

 Trip Cost: $5,900 per person, based on double occupancy

-Includes all transfers, lodging, guiding, and most meals; does not include flights from USA to Lima, Peru or from Cuzco, Peru.
+Includes all transfers, lodging, guiding, and most meals; does not include flights (from USA to Lima, Peru, Lima to Cusco, or from Cuzco, Peru)

 All are welcome including spouses and friends -only the veterinarian attending needs to register for the CE.